Kwenta/KIPs/content/kips/kip-19.md

 ## Motivation

-Market orders are the only available order type for Kwenta futures at the moment.
+Market orders are the only available order type (next-price orders are market orders under the hood) for Kwenta futures at the moment.
 There are trading benefits by allowing orders to execute in the future based on defined conditions.

 ## Specification